Richelieu Foods

-With approximately 1000 employees, Richelieu Foods operates four manufacturing facilities in Beaver Dam, Wisconsin (pizza), Wheeling, IL (Pizza)Washington Court House, Ohio (cold press pizza crusts), Grundy Center, Iowa and Elk Grove Village, Illinois (sauces and dressings).
+With approximately 1,000 employees, Richelieu Foods operates two manufacturing facilities in Beaver Dam, Wisconsin (pizza) and Wheeling, IL (pizza).
+The Washington Court House, Ohio (cold press pizza crusts) location was closed in 2025.
+The Grundy Center, Iowa (sauces and dressings) location was closed in 2023.
+The Elk Grove Village, Illinois (sauces and dressings) location was sold in 2024.

 According to Hoover's, Richelieu Foods' average annual revenue per worker is about $900,000.

 History

 The company was founded in 1862.
 By 1956, the company operated as Western Dressing Inc. It was sold to an investment group in 1988.
 The group had the company expand its line of products.
 In 1994, Richelieu focused on the contract packing and private label areas.
 The Western Dressing brand was sold and eventually acquired by Unilever with Richelieu Foods packing the dressing until Unilever took it in-house eight years later, marketing it under the Wish Bone brand.
 In 2003, a Connecticut private equity firm, Brynwood Partners, purchased the company.

 In 2006, the company was named Pizza Manufacturer of the Year by Snack Food and Wholesale Bakery magazine.
 On August 30, 2008, the company acquired the "Sauces and Dressings" division of Sara Lee Foodservice along with the Sara Lee manufacturing facility located in Elk Grove Village, Illinois.
 In 2010, the company was purchased by Centerview Partners, a private equity firm then by Freiberger USA in 2017.